iamdonovan/spymicmac/doc/tutorials/micmac_processing/fiducials.rst

 of the different fiducial markers in the image geometry.
 Note that using ``ReSampFid`` **requires** a file, ``Ori-InterneScan/MeasuresCamera.xml``, that tells MicMac what the location of each fiducial mark is.

-An example of this file can be found **here**.
+An example of this file can be found `here <../../../examples/MicMac-LocalChantierDescripteur.xml>`_.
+You will need to set the image size (in mm) by changing the values in ``SzCaptMm`` under ``CameraEntry`` (line 8 of the file).
+You will also need to set the image matching pattern (``PatternTransform``) and focal length in mm (``CalcName``) for each set of images - if, for example, different focal lengths were used.
 Note that the image coordinates are defined with the origin in the upper left corner, rather than the center of the image used by most calibration files.
 You can translate from one system to the other with the following:
 ::

     xp = x - min(x)